-The Great Lakes of North America, which span 750 miles from east to west, form the largest fresh water system on Earth.
-Here are 10 facts about Superior, Michigan, Huron, Erie, and Ontario.
+The Great Lakes of North America span 750 miles from east to west and form the largest freshwater system on Earth.
+Here are 10 facts about the fab five.

-The numbers for the world’s largest freshwater lake (in terms of surface area), which straddles the U.S.-Canada border and touches Minnesota, Wisconsin, and Michigan, are staggering: 31,700 square miles of surface water; 350 miles wide and 160 miles long; 2,726 miles of shoreline; an average depth of nearly 500 feet, with a maximum depth of 1,332 feet; and a volume of 2,900 cubic miles, more than enough to fill all the other Great Lakes combined.
+Lake Superior, the world’s largest freshwater lake, straddles the U.S.-Canada border and touches Minnesota, Wisconsin, and Michigan.
+In terms of surface area, the numbers are staggering: it’s 350 miles wide and 160 miles long.
+It boasts 31,700 square miles of surface water and 2726 miles of shoreline.
+The lake’s average depth of nearly 500 feet extends to a maximum depth of 1332 feet.
+Its volume of 2900 cubic miles is more than enough to fill all the other Great Lakes combined.

 Lake Erie, which borders Michigan, Ohio, Pennsylvania, and New York, measures 241 miles across and 57 miles long, larger than Lake Ontario’s 193-mile-by-53-mile footprint.
 But Erie’s average depth is just 62 feet and has a volume of around 119 cubic miles, much smaller than Ontario’s average depth of 283 feet and volume of 395 cubic miles.
 The two lakes are connected by the 35-mile long Niagara River.

 3. Only one Great Lake is located entirely within the U.S.